 Here are some great products available on Amazon and elsewhere for your convenience:

 - Earth Mama Nipple Cream (Mamavation also sent this product to the lab to test for indications of PFAS and received a non-detect lab report.

 - Badger Organic Nursing Balm

 - Pure Haven Mom Balm Certified Organic

-Each of these products will be free from parabens, toxic persistent pesticides like glyphosate, petrolatum, and mineral oil.
+Each of these products will be free from parabens, toxic persistent pesticides like glyphosate, petroleum jelly, petrolatum, and mineral oil (baby oil).
 You will more likely find ingredients like coconut oil, cocoa butter, olive oil, vitamin e, and beeswax.

 Interested in Safer Products for Baby